Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/widget-extensions-against-analytics-service.md

 ---
 title: Build a dashboard widget that calls the Analytics Service
-titleSuffix: VSTS
+titleSuffix: Azure DevOps
-description: How to access Analytics Service OData for Visual Studio Team Services from a dashboard widget extension ms.prod: devops ms.technology: devops-analytics ms.assetid: CA782CE8-2BDF-4CDE-BEC7-F3FCF761B1A9
+description: How to access Analytics Service OData for Azure DevOps from a dashboard widget extension ms.prod: devops ms.technology: devops-analytics ms.assetid: CA782CE8-2BDF-4CDE-BEC7-F3FCF761B1A9